 Now, the conspiracy theorist has to build a "conspiracy story" to explain everything that happened on September 11, and show evidence that the conspiracy story might actually have happened.
 Also, it would be helpful if the conspiracy story were more believable than the official story.

-In order to create a complete conspiracy theory, the conspiracy theorist has to create a set of story elements that explain everything that happened in the event.
+Creating the Theory In order to create a complete conspiracy theory, the conspiracy theorist has to create a set of story elements that explain everything that happened in the event.
 He must then find evidence to support the story elements.
 Here is an example of how this process might work.
 We will use the collapse of the Twin Towers as a demonstration.

 According to the official story, both the North and South Towers spontaneously collapsed because of the heat of the fires spawned by thousands of gallons of jet fuel.
 The fires weakened the structural steel in the buildings, which then sagged and collapsed.
 The buildings then pancaked floor-by-floor all the way to the ground.